prasannDev/currency-exchange/Currency-Exchange/README.md

 ### A. `application.properties` Configuration:

-Update the `application.properties` file with your API key for the currency exchange service.
+Update the `application.properties` file with your API key for the currency exchange service and configure H2 database settings.

 ```properties
 # Third-party API key configuration